Teaching Academic Integrity

-Instructors and teaching assistants like you are students’ primary sources for learning about academic integrity.
-On this page, find resources, advice, and ideas to help you build academic integrity into your courses.
-In particular, these approaches build from the principle that you have a responsibility to teach academic integrity in every course, at every level.
+Instructors and teaching assistants are students’ primary sources for learning about academic integrity.
+There is a range of resources, advice, and ideas to help build academic integrity into courses.
+In particular, these approaches build from the principle that instructors have a responsibility to teach academic integrity in every course, at every level.

-Include an academic integrity statement in your syllabus, discuss academic integrity early and often in your course, and design assignments that cultivate and reward academic integrity.
+Instructors at UBC are encouraged to provide a syllabus statement of academic integrity, discuss academic integrity early and often in their course, and design assignments that cultivate and reward academic integrity.
+If you need a starting point, have a look at our Academic Integrity Statement.

 Providing a clear, accurate, and explicit statement about how you expect your students to do their work in your course with integrity, and why, is an easy way to establish a framework of integrity from the very beginning.
 The components of an effective syllabus statement are: